Saifuddinmonna/Car-Rental-Reservation-System/README.md

 ## Description

-The **Car Rental Reservation System** backend is a Node.js application built with Express, TypeScript, and MongoDB.
+The **Car Rental Reservation System** backend is a Node.js application built with
+### Express,
+### TypeScript,
+### Mongoose,
+### and MongoDB.
  This system allows users to rent cars, and administrators can manage cars and bookings.
 The backend provides functionalities such as car management, booking management, user authentication, and car returns.
 The system ensures secure authentication and authorization using JWT tokens and includes role-based access for admins and users.

 ---